-Author, Year, Program/Trial Overall Quality Overall Rationale for Quality random ization concealment andom ization Nam e Rating Rating adequate? adequate? or selection?
-Comments Siegel et al, 1980 86 Fair High attrition No information No information Probably yes Some concerns Method of randomization is not described.
+3. Were Bias arising 1.
+Was method 2.
+Was group from Author, Year, Overall of allocation characteris- randomiza- Program/Trial Quality randomization concealment tics balanced tion or Name Rating Overall Rationale for Quality Rating adequate? adequate? at baseline? selection?
+Comments Name Siegel et al, 1980 89 Fair Overall Rationale for Quality Rating High attrition adequate?
+No information adequate?
+No information at baseline?
+Probably yes selection?
+Some concerns Comments Method of randomization is not described.
 Baseline data are only shown for those who had 4- and 12-month assessments completed.
 However a larger group of participants was used for determining health outcomes, and their baseline data are not shown.
 Authors report that there were not significant differences.
 Also, the mothers in the intervention group had higher scores on the vocabulary test that was given.
 In addition, there was some concern about the 41 participants who did not receive the intervention.
-If they were randomized, they should have been included, but it is not clear whether they were randomized or not.
-Silovsky et al, 2011 108 (SafeCare+) Far High attrition Yes Probably yes Yes Low None Wagner and Clayton, 1999 179 (PAT: Salinas Valley) intervention, medium level of attrition.
+If they were randomized, they should have Silovsky et al, 2011 111 Fair High attrition Yes Probably yes Yes Low whether they were randomized or not.
+(SafeCare+) Wagner and Clayton, 1999 179 (PAT: Salinas Valley) Poor High level of attrition from study intervention, medium level of attrition.
 No information No information Yes Uncertain because no information No information Wagner and Clayton, 1999 179 (PAT: Teen) Poor High level of attrition from study evaluation and intervention.
 No information No information Yes Uncertain because no information No information